Eugene29/Megatron-DeepSpeed_ViT/README.md

 ## Main Script for Entry:
 Main script for entry is `mult_mds_aurora.sh` or `mult_mds_polaris.sh`.
 You'll need to modify `SCRIPT_DIR`.
 Environment variables not in `mult_mds_*.sh` can be found and configured in `mds_launch.sh`.

+## For ALCF4 Benchmarking:
+- Please run mult_mds_polaris_alcf4.sh
+- Environment variable DATA_DIR is just a placeholder and will only be used when using CIFAR dataset (i.e. DATA=CIFAR).
+For benchmarking only purposes, it can be set to any existing filepath.

 ## POSSIBLE ENV VARIABLES
 ```